zhaoyul/aposd-vs-clean-code/README.md

 * It's not clear to me why the act of writing tests late is a better design choice.
 There's nothing in TDD that prevents me from thinking through a design long before I write the very first tested code.

 **JOHN:**

->The comments below are my based on what I think your revised comments above will say; I'll revise them based on what you actually say.
-Please collect all of your responses to my comments at the end, so they don't interrupt the flow of my thoughts.

-First, a couple of your arguments are so silly that I don't feel the need to rebut them:
-* Since everyone starts out by writing imperfect code, it's OK that TDD forces people write a *lot* of bad code.
-* Since I can only be typing one line of code at a time, all development must fundamentally be tactical.
->Do you really want to keep these arguments?
-I think you have better arguments than these.
->Read them again.
-I think you misinterpreted them.

 You say there is nothing about TDD that stops developers from thinking ahead about design.
 This is only partly true.
 Under TDD I can think ahead, but I